cocos/cocos-docs/en/animation/marionette/state-transition.md

   ![transition](state-transition/transition.png)

 - **Animation Transition**: the transition occurs with a source of a **State** or pseudo-state **Any**.
-Compared to normal transitions, animation transitions can also control the transition period to make the animation switch smoothly.
+Compared to ordinary transitions, animation transitions can also control the transition period to make the animation switch smoothly.

   ![animation-transition](state-transition/animation-transition.png)